Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 The warning light shines to let you know that the transmission fluid is too hot.

-There are only genuinely two conceivable causes here:
+There are only truly two possible causes here:

 1. Low transmission oil levels